 3. What is your favourite medium and why?

 Without doubt, whatever means that it may require an analogical intervention.
 Direct contact with materials (as a pen, paper, collage clippings, watercolors, threads, plants etc.… ) transmits much better your mood, your doubts and errors while carrying out an artwork.
 This is a very important and fundamental added value for me.

 The reason might be that I work as a graphic designer in an advertising company where everything it is done is digital…

 I usually have an idea or concept I wish to transmit.
 I “meditate” about how to transmit it and I just start sketching it in a notebook.
 Then I think over these drafts and I consider which one of them fits better… Then I get down to work!

-Some other times I just play and try out different material and techniques.
+Some other times I just play and try out different materials and techniques.

 5. Who and/or what inspires your work?

-Fortunately nowadays you can get inspired by known/less known very qualified artists, artisans, architects, designers, illustrators and ideas men by using internet and social media.
+Fortunately, nowadays you can get inspired by known/less known very qualified artists, artisans, architects, designers, illustrators and ideas men by using the internet and social media.